目录

 2020 Print

 I picked this book at the first sight when seeing publisher’s books-to-translate list of 2021.
 I’ve long been into stories about artificial intelligent and robots, such as Blade Runner 2049 and BLAME! (one of my favorite manga series, by Tsutomu Nihei).
-In brief, the book tries to tell its readers: 1) once we human beings apply AI to weapon and war, our end is doomed; 2) we human have already applied AI to weapons as of the time you are reading the book.
+In brief, the book tries to tell its readers: 1) once we human beings apply AI to weapon and warfare, our end is doomed, because we are in fact handing the knife over to our future enemy; 2) we human have already applied AI to weapons as of the time you are reading the book.

 Genius Weapon: Artificial Intelligence, Autonomous Weaponry, and the Future of Warfare